wookie-fatcat/agility/README.md

 # Agility: Automated Optimisation of the Octopus Agile Tariff on Solis Solar Systems

+## NOTE: UNDER DEVELOPMENT AND NOT YET READY FOR USE

+Feel free to read the documentation so far though!

 ## What is Agility?

 Agility is a software application that can be run on pretty much any computer, including a Raspberry Pi.

+Agility is designed for use with Solar and Battery systems, and aims to reduce your electricity bill by automatically selecting the cheapest times from the Octopus Agile tariff and using them to charge your solar batteries, depending on Agility's expectations of how much grid power you need to augment your solar generation.

 Agility is designed for use with Solar and Battery systems that use a Solis Hybrid Inverter.
 It has been tested using my own domestic Solis Inverter with PylonTech batteries, but should work with any other